skruv/skruv/README.md

   * [ ] data-skruv-finished
   * [ ] data-skruv-wait-for-not-empty
   * [ ] oncreate
-* [ ] Build example with SSR bundling the request cache
 * [ ] Add router, generatorUtils, loader, etc.
 * [ ] Add template repo
   * [ ] One basic and one with postgrest backend, nginx frontend and SSR